MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-to-manage-mobilefirst-artifacts.md

 npm install -g mfpdev-cli
 ```

-If the CLI .zip file was downloaded from the {{ site.data.keys.mf_console }}'s Download Center, use the command:
+If the CLI .zip file was downloaded from the Download Center of the {{ site.data.keys.mf_console }}, use the command:

 ```bash
 npm install -g <path-to-mfpdev-cli.tgz>
 ```

-- To install the CLI without optional depedencies add the `--no-optional` flag:  `npm install -g --no-optional path-to-mfpdev-cli.tgz`
+- To install the CLI without optional dependencies add the `--no-optional` flag:  `npm install -g --no-optional path-to-mfpdev-cli.tgz`

 To confirm the installation, run the command `mfpdev` without any arguments and it will print the help text: